 The inheritance program, available to Private Clients, is a different product than shared accounts, and offers some benefits over shared accounts:

 - Inheritance package for your Recovery Custodians

 - Ability to add multiple people to your inheritance plan, up to two Recovery Custodians and one shared account member.

 - Ability to restrict access to your funds for Recovery Custodians until after you pass away

-If you'd like to learn more about shared accounts or other aspects of Platinum and Diamond membership levels, you can book a call with our team here.
+If you'd like to learn more about shared accounts or other aspects of Premium membership or becoming a Private Client, you can book a call with our team here.